Shradh – Pitru Paksha

 The dark fortnight of Ashvina [September-October] is known as Pitr Paksha or Mahalaya Paksha.

 The Pitru (forefathers) Paksha (phase of the moon) or simply “The auspicious period for remembering those who have passed away” is very significant in the Hindu culture.
 In writing this article we hope to enlighten people from all cultures as to why we honor this very auspicious period of 15 days which comes in the dark half phase of the month of Ashwini (around September), set aside as a Memorial and thanksgiving to the departed souls, who, when on this Earth, made some contribution to make it a better place.
 We acknowledge our indebtedness to these ancestors at this period.
 It is an observance accompanied by intense bhakti (devotion) to the Supreme Lord.

 Hindus observe this significant period for just a few days.
-On the 1st of September, Pitru Paksha starts and continues for 15 days (until the 17th of September).
+On the 20th of September, Pitru Paksha starts and continues for 15 days.
 Many offer food after three days when they are performing their havan.
 Whatever you cook for yourself on that day you can offer to the Pitrs.
 How is this done?
 On a tray place a banana leaf.
 On the banana leaf place a teaspoon of all the food that was cooked.
 Then in the corner of your yard in a clean place offer the food together with a small cup of water or milk.
 Say “ all my ancestors, please partake in this Prashad“.
 Then leave that food.
 One should do this for 15 days.
 On the last day, you can either perform a havan or donate in charity (whatever you like and can afford – like 3 three types of grains, fruits, vegetables) to your family priest or a poor person.